deblasis/winghostling/README.md

 > terminal.
 It is a minimal viable terminal based on libghostty.
 Still,
 > it supports a lot more features than even the average terminal emulator!

+## What is Libghostty?

+Libghostty is an embeddable library extracted from [Ghostty's](https://ghostty.org) core, exposing a C and Zig API so any application can embed correct, fast terminal emulation.

+Ghostling uses **libghostty-vt**, a zero-dependency library (not even libc) that handles VT sequence parsing, terminal state management (cursor position, styles, text reflow, scrollback, etc.), and renderer state management.
+It contains no renderer drawing or windowing code; the consumer (Ghostling, in this case) provides its own.
+The core logic is extracted directly from Ghostty and inherits all of its real-world benefits: excellent, accurate, and complete terminal emulation support, SIMD-optimized parsing, leading Unicode support, highly optimized memory usage, and a robust fuzzed and tested codebase, all proven by millions of daily active users of Ghostty GUI.

 ## Features

 Despite being a minimal, thin layer above libghostty, look at all the